testytest123/testytest123.github.io/about.md

 They also defined the principles for incremental development that define the basis for a successful product:

-1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+1. Satisfy the customer through early and continuous delivery of valuable software.
-Welcome changing requirements, even late in development.
+2. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.
-2. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-3. Business people and developers must work together daily throughout the project.
+4. Business people and developers must work together daily throughout the project.
-4. Build projects around motivated individuals.
+5. Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
-5. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
-6. Working software is the primary measure of progress.
+7. Working software is the primary measure of progress.
-7. Agile processes promote sustainable development.
+8. Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-8. Continuous attention to technical excellence and good design enhances agility.
+9. Continuous attention to technical excellence and good design enhances agility.
-9. Simplicity--the art of maximizing the amount of work not done--is essential.
+10. Simplicity--the art of maximizing the amount of work not done--is essential.
-10. The best architectures, requirements, and designs emerge from self-organizing teams.
+11. The best architectures, requirements, and designs emerge from self-organizing teams.
-11. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
-12. These values and principles have gone on to influence the various project management frameworks that are used today.